Ph.D. Horticultural Science

 Quality of fresh-cut vegetables: the quality of vegetables after harvest can be preserved and rarely improved, surely can be lost.
 During storage leafy vegetables such as rocket, spinach, lettuce and lamb’s lettuce undergo many physiological deterioration processes.
 The research studies are focused on the metabolic changes that affect the oxidant systems and substances such as carotenoids, polyphenols, ascorbic acid, etc. The carotenoids are compounds with antioxidant proprieties.
 In the human diet the most part of carotenoids come from the vegetables.
 They are powerful antioxidants that may help to prevent age-related macular degeneration and diseases.
 Polyphenolics are the major antioxidant present in the vegetables and can be classified in several groups on the base of the structural and functional characteristics.
 The antioxidant ability depends from the number and location of hydroxy groups.
 Epidemiological studies have suggested a role of certain polyphenolics in preventing carcinogenesis, reducing the free radicals and inducing the oxidative repair system.
 The ascorbic acid is another important soluble in water that inhibits oxidative reactions.
 In the humans the ascorbic acid has anti-scorbutic proprieties and enhances the absorption of non-heme iron.
 It may protect against oxidative or stress related and age-related diseases, coronary heart diseases and certain cancers.
 Unfortunately the ascorbic acid can be easily destroyed during the fresh-cut preparation process.
 Therefore it is very important to preserve all these compounds during storage until to reach the end-users.

-Floriculture: the research is focused on the leaf yellowing, a postharvest disorder, of some sensitive cut flowers such as alstroemeria, stock, chrysanthemum, lilium etc. The loss of leaf colour, before that flowers wilt, reduces the economic value and the commercialisation of cut flowers.
+Floriculture: the main research topic is to understand the physiological and biochemical mechanisms behind the leaf and flower senescence in ornamental plants.
+Leaf senescence and in particular leaf yellowing, a postharvest disorderof some sensitive cut flowers such as alstroemeria, stock, chrysanthemum, lilium etc., compromises the ornamental values of the plants.
+The loss of leaf colour, before flower senescence is a postharvest problem that reduces the economic value and the commercialisation of cut flowers.
 Leaf yellowing is a form of leaf senescence that occurs when the chlorophyll is degraded and disappears.
 Treatments with cytokinins and gibberellins are able to inhibit or delay the chlorophyll degradation.
 A potent inhibitor of leaf yellowing has been recently discovered, it is the thidiazuron (TDZ) that is able to inhibit the leaf yellowing, even if leaves or cut flowers are placed in darkness.
 It is a substitute of phenyl-urea that is commonly used as plant growth regulator.

 Recent published papers: